justwhen/tacc-script/README.md

+# Scripts for Installing Utils

-# tacc-script
+# install_nextflow.sh - tacc-script
 A shell script for setting up [NextFlow](https://nextflow.io/docs/latest/index.html) and Java environments on TACC HPC systems following best practices for file system usage.
+Use on TACC.

 ## Features
 - Installs NextFlow in your $WORK directory (following TACC recommendations)